 These shoulder exercises for kids can help to improve their upper body strength.

-Good shoulder girdle stability can make it easier to control the smaller movements of the hands and fingers.
+Having good shoulder girdle stability can make it easier for kids to control the smaller movements of the hands and fingers.
 For this reason, kids should be doing lots of gross motor activities to help strengthen their shoulder girdle as well as their other core muscles.

-The activities on this page will give you some easy and fun ways to help your child work on their uppoer body strength and stability.
+The activities on this page will give you some easy and fun ways to help your child work on their upper body strength and stability.

 Caution: Your child should only take part in these activities if he/she is medically and physically able to do so.
 Please get a professional opinion if you are at all uncertain.
 You should only demonstrate these activities if you are medically and physically able to do so.
 You do so at your own risk.

 Encourage your child to not splay the arms too wide, or to use the legs too much - the leopard crawl should work the upper body the most.

-The photo on the above right shows the child splaying his arms and thus not working the shoulder girdle muscles as effectively.
+This next photo shows the child splaying his arms and thus not working the shoulder girdle muscles as effectively.

 Ask your child to get into this position.
 (Only demonstrate if you are medically and physically fit to do so)